William Contreras Preview, Player Props: Brewers vs. Pirates

 William Contreras At The Plate

-- Contreras leads Milwaukee in total hits (125) this season while batting .282 with 49 extra-base hits.
+- Contreras leads Milwaukee with 125 hits, batting .280 this season with 49 extra-base hits.

-- Among the qualified batters in MLB action, he ranks 20th in batting average, 29th in on-base percentage, and 47th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 22nd in batting average, 29th in on-base percentage, and 54th in slugging.

-- Contreras enters this game on a 14-game hitting streak.
-Over the course of his last outings, he's hitting .333 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.